The RBioc Book

 Preface

-This book is a collection of resources for learning R and Bioconductor.
+This book is a collection of resources meant to help build your data science, statistical, and computational schemata.
 It is meant to be largely self-directed, but for those looking to teach data science, it can also be used as a guide for structuring a course.
 Material is a bit variable in terms of difficulty, prerequisites, and format which is a reflection of the organic creation of the material.
+See below for additional thoughts on adult learning and how it relates to this material.

 Adult learners